ArnaudZStrydom/Arnaud-Strydom-Portfolio/README.md

 # Arnaud-Strydom-Portfolio

 Welcome to my portfolio!
 This repository contains a collection of projects, scripts, and tutorials I've worked on over the years.
-It showcases my skills in [C++ , Java , JavaScript , TypeScript , Node.js , css , HTML].
+It showcases my skills in [C++ , Java , JavaScript , TypeScript , Node.js , css , HTML , PHP].

 ## Table of Contents
 - [Projects](#projects)